Calculator

 • on sick leave or annual leave

-• on parental, maternity, paternity or adoption leave
+• on shared parental, maternity, paternity or adoption leave and you’re going back to work within 31 days of the date you first applied

 If you’re not currently working

-You may still be eligible if your partner is working, and you get Incapacity Benefit, Severe Disablement Allowance, Carer’s Allowance or Employment and Support Allowance.
+You may still be eligible if your partner is working and you get any of the following:

 You can apply if you’re starting or re-starting work within the next 31 days.